thelvp/thelvp/README.md

 ### Hi!
 I'm Loes 🖖
 --------------------------------------

-I'm a Software engineer and Tech lawyer.
+I'm a software engineer & tech lawyer.

 - 💙 I'm currently a front end developer at bol - where I used to be a legal counsel
 - ✨ Coding, especially frontend, makes me very happy